Helen Qu

 The Dark Energy Survey Supernova Program: Cosmological Biases from Host Galaxy Mismatch of Type Ia Supernovae

-Astrophysical Journal, in review
+Astrophysical Journal, 2024

 Helen Qu, Masao Sako, Maria Vincenzi, et al. + DES Collaboration